Guide To Purchasing A Gong

 The Effect Of Gongs

-The truth is, different gongs have similar effects.
+The truth is, different styles of gongs have similar effects.
 When you strike a gong, multi-tonal vibrations cascade over you.
 In that moment the gong is a felt sensation of vibration, that ignites the nervous system, and draws attention into the body.
 When attention can seep into the body with a coherence, bodily tension and unconscious mental energy can be seen and released, which can help transform experience towards greater calm and understanding.

 The gong is as well an auditory sensation of overtone harmonics and binaural effects.
 The sound bypasses the thinking mind on a physical level which can allow for the release of mental forms, allowing for expansion into deeper states of coherent awareness.